GregMengelkamp/learning-tdd/readme.md

 #### 1st Problem: building a multi-currency spreadsheet to track a stock portfolio for example

-##### 1st sub-problem which is also the first feature to be implemented 5 USD × 2 = 10 USD
+##### 1st sub-problem: first feature to be implemented 5 USD × 2 = 10 USD

+- write failing test
+- implement what's necessary
+- refactor: remove (logical coupling) _which is often root of duplicated code_ and tidy things up

+##### 2nd sub-problem: abstract a **dollar** to genereic money which encapsules a value and a currency

-- write failing test.
+- write failing test
+- implement what's necessary
+- refactor: remove (logical coupling) _which is often root of duplicated code_ and tidy things up